Borage: benefits, dosage, contraindications

 Acne ✪✪✪✪✪

-In patients with mild acne, a preliminary clinical study shows that intake of 2 g of borage oil providing 400 mg per day of GLA for 10 weeks improves acne lesion counts compared to baseline.
-Acne severity also improved.
-These changes are significant compared to a group receiving no treatment.
+Among patients with mild acne, a preliminary clinical study shows that taking 2 g of borage oil providing levels of 400 mg of GLA per day for 10 weeks improves the number of acne lesions compared with baseline.
+Acne severity was also improved.
+These changes are significant compared with a group receiving no treatment.
 These results are equivalent to taking 2000 mg of omega-3.
-The study authors conclude that omega-3 fatty acids and GLA could be effective adjunct treatments for mild to moderate acne.
+The authors of the study conclude that omega-3 fatty acids and GLA could be effective adjuvant treatments for mild to moderate acne.

 Posologie